 Ducky One 2 Mini ($119):

-Ducky One 2 Mini is a compact keyboard with the same quality of Ducky as seen on Ducky One 2 and Ducky Shine 2.
+Ducky One 2 Mini is a compact keyboard with the same quality as Ducky as seen on Ducky One 2 and Ducky Shine 2.
 The frame is made of plastic and offers a nice build quality to the board.
 The keys are double-shot PBT which is common in all the ducky keyboards on this list so far.
 PBT keycaps are the best ones you can get on any keyboard.

 The RGB lighting is great and you have lots of different lighting effects, however, they are only controllable through the keyboard as there is no software interface.
 You can choose various cherry MX switches.
 You can always check the Switches section at the top of the article to know more about them.